jvde-github/AIS-catcher-docs/docs/advanced/grafana.md

 You can skip this if you already have Prometheus and Grafana installed.

-The example wil use a containerized (Docker) installation of Prometheus and Grafana.
+The example will use a containerized (Docker) installation of Prometheus and Grafana.
 If you need to install Docker, please do so first.
 For a quick and painless way to get started, we suggest that you use [this install script](https://github.com/sdr-enthusiasts/docker-install).

 On the machine where you will run Prometheus and Grafana, create a docker-compose file in the `/opt/grafana` directory: